Prerequisite – OSPF fundamentals

 - Backup Designated Router (BDR) – BDR is backup to DR in a broadcast network.
 When DR goes down, BDR becomes DR and performs its functions.

-DR and BDR election – DR and BDR election takes place in broadcast network or multi access network.
-Here is the criteria for the election:
+DR and BDR election – DR and BDR election takes place in broadcast network or multi-access network.
+Here are the criteria for the election:

 - Router having the highest router priority will be declared as DR.

 - If there is a tie in router priority then highest router I’d will be considered.
 First, the highest loopback address is considered.
 If no loopback is configured then the highest active IP address on the interface of the router is considered.